ysdn2019/Graduates-List/graduates/allister-marks.md

 ---
 path: /work/He-She-They
 graduate: Allister Marks
-mainimg: /assets/work/HeSheThey_bookcover-AllisterMarks.png
+cover: /assets/work/HeSheThey_bookcover-AllisterMarks.png
-thumbnailimg: /assets/work/HeSheThey_bookcover-AllisterMarks.png
+thumbnail: /assets/work/HeSheThey_bookcover-AllisterMarks.png
 title: He/She/They
 groupmembers:
-fields: Book Design, Typography
+category: Book Design, Typography
 mediumdimensions: Book, approx. 6.5 x 8in
 description: A platform committed to sharing personal narratives of non-binary and trans people in the GTA and Niagara Region. /He/She/They walks readers through a highly diverse collection of uncensored insight, childhood recollections, struggles, triumphs, and knowledge shared from an inclusive group of eleven non-binary and trans individuals.
 digitallink: